tari-labs/tari-university/crypto-1/PITCHME.md

 ### This is the basis of all ECC cryptography

+note: Now that the abstract algebra stuff is largely out of the way, we can do some cryptography!

 ---

-# Elliptic curve parameters

-Note: Now that the abstract algebra stuff is largely out of the way, we can do some cryptography!

-## Rules of cryptography (mod 3)
+# Rules of cryptography (mod 3)

 1. Never roll your own crypto
 1. Never roll your own crypto
 1. Don't.
 Roll.
 Your.
 Own.
 Crypto.